Key takeaways

 Meanwhile, Jack’s proceeds in the BTC that he disposed of is also equal to $1,500.
 He will incur a capital gain or loss on his BTC depending on how the price changed since he originally received it.

 It can be difficult to determine the fair market value of your cryptocurrency in USD terms.
-Many exchanges do not quote crypto-to-crypto trades in USD.
+Some exchanges do not quote crypto-to-crypto trades in USD.
 In this case, crypto tax software like CoinLedger can help.
 Simply upload your trades, and the platform’s historical price engine will take care of the rest.

 What is the cost basis for airdrops?